jefdaj/cryptoisland/src/posts/2024/10/11/what-could-blockchain-voting-look-like/index.md

 <img src="i-voted-nfts.png" style="width: 300px;"></img>

 The last line moves quickly.
-Another poll worker traces the history of your vote-in-progress NFT and sends the proper "I voted!" + "I audited!"
+Another poll worker traces the history of your vote-in-progress NFT and sends "I voted!" + "I audited!"
 NFTs to your personal wallet.
 They thank you for voting.

-Besides getting you \$5 off groceries, the "I voted!"
+Besides getting \$10 off groceries, the "I voted!"
 NFT will also validate your parking, and prove to your boss that you were out for an approved reason today.
-And in case you ever need to prove that you passed a state ID check, they'll work for that too.
+In case you ever need to prove that you passed a state ID check, it'll work for that too.

-# Verify final tally
+# Verify the final tally

 Nothing left to do now except get discounted groceries and watch the election play out on TV, or on one of the many dashboard websites.
-Their opinions vary, but they all agree on the numbers.
+(The commentary varies, but they all agree on the numbers.)

 Actually, you *could* verify the entire election yourself and post a proof of correctness to the blockchain relatively easily.
 But you don't bother.
 Only the first 100 done with each verifier implementation are eligible for "I verified" NFTs, up to 1000 total.
 And you know how people are---they'll post them seconds after the official tally is uploaded, just for the bragging rights.
+Instead you just watch the deadline come and go, and the confirmations pour in.

 # Vibe check

-So that's the general workflow from an imagined voter's perspective.
+So that's the general workflow from an imagined average voter's perspective.
 What's your reaction?

 Personally, I would be annoyed with the gamification.
 But on reflection I would appreciate that incentives are necessary to get people to confirm that every aspect of the election is above board.
 There's still the choice not to vote, or to vote but not to bother with the NFTs, same as before.
 So it seems reasonable.

 More importantly, I think that skeptical--even conspiratorially minded--voters, with no unusual math skills, could be convinced that their votes were counted honestly using a cryptographic system like this.
+It acknowledges that their fears are reasonable, then definitively puts them to rest.
 That's a huge improvement over the status quo!

-Remember, you're reading this in the future but it was posted 3 weeks before the 2024 US presidential election.
-It was a scary time, and almost everyone would have chosen to up with some extra bullshit in order to raise the odds of a peaceful transfer of power.
+(Remember, you're reading this in the future but it was posted 3 weeks before the 2024 US presidential election.
+It was a scary time!
+Almost everyone would have chosen to up with some extra bullshit in order to raise the odds of a peaceful transfer of power.)

 # Time to build